wso2/product-is/docs/CONTRIBUTING.md

 All WSO2 products are based on a common platform called WSO2 Carbon.
 It is therefore essential to obtain and build this layer before attempting to build the desired product itself.
 The build process can be divided into three distinct steps:

 1. Build the carbon-kernel code.
+(Needed only if debugging low level user store, kernel , etc)
 2. Build the carbon-identity-framework code.
 3. Build the WSO2 identity server code.